-Upon detecting this incident, we moved quickly to initiate our incident response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our network environment.
-We have reviewed and altered our policies and procedures relating to the security of our systems and servers, as well as our information life cycle management.
+Upon learning of this incident, we moved quickly to initiate a response, which included coordinating with SS to conduct an investigation with the assistance of third party IT specialists, and confirming the security of our network environment.
+We have reviewed and altered our policies and procedures relating to the security of our network, as well as our information life cycle management.